datainfrahq/druid-operator/docs/getting_started.md

 kubectl apply -f examples/tiny-cluster.yaml
 ```

-`NOTE:` that above tiny-cluster only works on a single node kubernetes cluster(e.g. typical k8s cluster setup for dev
+`NOTE:` the above tiny-cluster only works on a single node kubernetes cluster (e.g. typical k8s cluster setup for dev
 using kind or minikube) as it uses local disk as "deep storage".
+Other example specs in the `examples/` directory use distributed "deep storage" and therefore expect to be deployed into a k8s cluster with s3-compatible storage.
+To bootstrap your k8s cluster with s3-compatible storage, you can run `make helm-minio-install`.
+See the [Makefile](../Makefile) for more details.

 ## Debugging Problems